-E D R M Р
+E D R М Р

 Without Mitigation Local Long Term Recoverable Moderate Probable

-Score 2 4 3 3 3
+Score 1 4 3 3 3

 With Mitigation Local Long Term Recoverable Low Low Probability

-Score 2 4 3 2 2
+Score 1 4 3 2 2

-Significance Calculation Without Mitigation With Mitigation S=(E+D+R+M)P Moderate Negative Impact (36) Low Negative Impact (22) Was public comment received?
+Significance Calculation Without Mitigation With Mitigation S=(E+D+R+M)P Moderate Negative Impact (33) Low Negative Impact (20) Was public comment received?
 No Has public comment been included in mitigation measures?
-No Comments Received to Date
+No Comments I omments Received to Date

-- Minimise the development footprint as far as possible, which includes locating temporary-use areas such as construction camps and lay-down areas in low sensitivity or previously disturbed areas.
-The current layout depicts that the substations, camps and lay-down areas are in low sensitivity areas, and this is therefore acceptable. - 2) Avoid impact to restricted and specialised habitats such as pans, wetlands and rock pavements.
-The final development footprint to be authorised should be checked for such sensitive features in the field, such that there is a high degree of confidence that the final layout avoids such features so that significant changes to turbines or roads are not required at the preconstruction phase. - 3) Implementation of the development-free corridor through the site in accordance with the findings of the offset needs analysis.
+- 1) The development footprint within the NPAES Focus Areas should be minimized as far as possible. - 2) Minimise the development footprint as far as possible, which includes locating temporary-use areas such as construction camps and lay-down areas in low sensitivity or previously disturbed areas.
+The current layout depicts that the substations, camps and lay-down areas are in low sensitivity areas, and this is therefore acceptable. - 3) Avoid impact to restricted and specialised habitats such as pans, wetlands and rock pavements.
+The final development footprint to be authorised should be checked for such sensitive features in the field, such that there is a high degree of confidence that the final layout avoids such features so that significant changes to turbines or roads are not required at the preconstruction phase.